fullstack-course-pace/truefeed-backend/ENDPOINTS.md

 - Payload validation and basic sanitization are in place for profile updates and post creation.
 For stricter contracts, migrate to a schema library (Joi/Zod) and add OpenAPI.
 - Media uploads are stored in MongoDB GridFS and streamed back via `/api/v1/files/:id`.
 For production at scale, consider object storage and CDNs.
 - OpenAPI/Swagger spec and Postman collection.

+## AI (public)

+These endpoints integrate with Google Gemini via the backend `geminiService`.
+Currently, they are public and do not require authentication.
+If you need to restrict access, mount them behind session auth.

+### GET /api/v1/gemini/generate

+Generate sample AI content using the configured Gemini model.

+- Query/body: none (current implementation ignores request payload)
+- Responses:
+  - 200: `{ response: <model_output_string_or_object> }`
+  - 500: `{ error: "Failed to generate AI content" }`

+Notes

+- Output format depends on the service implementation.
+Right now it returns whatever `geminiService.generate()` yields.

+### POST /api/v1/gemini/check

+Check credibility of provided text using Gemini and return an explanation with a score.

+- Body (application/json):
+  - `checkFor`: string — the text to evaluate
+- Behavior:
+  - The server appends an instruction asking Gemini to answer yes/no, explain why, and provide a credibility score out of 10.
+- Responses:
+  - 200: `{ response: <model_output_string_or_object> }`
+  - 500: `{ error: "Failed to check AI credibility" }`

+Security & configuration

+- Requires valid Gemini API configuration in environment for `geminiService`.
+- Consider adding rate limiting and auth if exposed publicly.